 On our way back from the pet store we stopped at Bunker Hill.
 There’s quite a monument here despite the fact that the good guys lost the battle, perhaps because the loss rallied the revolutionary spirit and we kicked the British back across the Atlantic shortly thereafter.
 Although we didn’t see anything connecting the hill to Archie and Edith or Meathead’s wife, we still went up and down the 294 steps, which seemed at least double that number to us because we were carrying sacks of canned dog food.
 (We might’ve left the bag unattended at the entrance but folks around here are a bit touchy about that sort of thing.)

 Since we’re tourists after all, we also stopped by the Old North Church.
 The place that gave us “One if by land, two if by sea.”
 There was a large number of other tourists milling about in our way, but it’s a great bit of history anyway.
 The story we learned as children is that Paul Revere was watching from his house for the lantern signal, then leapt on his horse for the midnight ride to rally the troops from the countryside.
 After seeing how his house is surrounded by Italian restaurants and condos that completely block the view of the church steeple, however, we find that story a little implausible.

 The marina where we’re docked is part of the old Navy Yard, and the USS Constitution is just down the street.

 The Constitution is a commissioned naval ship still in active service, although it’s made of wood and the cannons are plugged so it probably won’t be of much use in WWIII.
 Well worth the tour of the museum and the boat anyway.

-Boston is a fascinating town and the view from down our dock is awesome, but we’re ready to move on to Plymouth tomorrow.
+Boston is a fascinating town and the view from down our dock is awesome.
+We’d love to stay longer but we’re moving on to Plymouth tomorrow.

 * Everybody sing along!